bernemax/bernemax-s-doings/README.md

 # bernemax doings

-## documentation of the "learning by doing" process
+## Topic: documentation of the "learning by doing" process

+This repository serves as **training room**.
+New stuff will be added if progress is made.

+## Content
+* There is an existing "Model-base" which is about the so-called "Transmission extension problem".
+* A little networt structure was created (5-x-node model).
+* Based on this, several models, aiming for different objectives, will be added.